Republicans Want to Pass Tax Reform By Thanksgiving. Here's Why That's Tough

 Here’s what could trip things up.

-In its effort to drastically simplify the federal tax code, the Tax Cuts and Jobs Act does away with a number of old deductions and loopholes — notably the state and local tax deduction, which allows taxpayers to subtract the amount they pay in state and local taxes from the final sum that’s taxed federally.
-It’s a boon for taxpayers in high-tax states like New York, California, New Jersey, and Illinois: by one estimate, one-fifth of all state and local tax deductions claims came from California and New York alone.
+In its effort to drastically simplify the federal tax code, the Tax Cuts and Jobs Act does away with a number of old deductions and loopholes — notably the state and local tax (SALT) deduction, which allows taxpayers to subtract the amount they pay in state and local taxes from the final sum that’s taxed federally.
+It’s a boon for taxpayers in high-tax states like New York, California, New Jersey, and Illinois: by one estimate, one-fifth of all SALT claims came from California and New York alone.

 Predictably, the lawmakers who represent those taxpayers have spoken out against the bill in its current form.
 On Oct.
 26, 20 Republicans voted against the budget framework that was needed before tax reform could continue; 11 of them were from New York and New Jersey.
 Rep. Peter King, a New York Republican, said on ABC on Sunday that “as of now, [he] would be a ‘no’ vote” on the tax reform bill.